Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: ULDM searches in a GGN background

 The right panel of Fig.~\ref{fig:SensitivityAION1km_N35} compares the equal, unequal (ends) and unequal (centre) scenarios for $\mathcal{N}=5$ with the single atom gradiometer ($\mathcal{N}=2$) configuration.
 We see a similar pattern as in the left panel, with an enhancement at frequencies between $\sim0.05$~Hz and $\sim 1$~Hz.
 Again, we find a mild enhancement below $\sim 0.2$~Hz for the configuration that has the smallest $\Delta z$ towards the bottom of the baseline, namely, the unequal (ends) configuration.
 Comparing the left and right panels, we observe a weak dependence (of at most a factor of a few) on the number of interferometers.
 This stems from the fact that $\mathcal{N} \gg 1$ AIs can simultaneously probe a larger array of length scales, which in turn means that the configurations will asymptotically approach the optimal gradiometer length and AI vertical position to maximise the reach across \textit{all} frequencies.
 In this frequency range, the advantage of using $\mathcal{N}>3$ instead of $\mathcal{N}=3$ interferometers is minimal.

-Therefore, we have shown that since multi-gradiometer configurations can \textit{simultaneously} probe different length scales and vertical positions, they can achieve a frequency-dependent and weakly $\mathcal{N}$-dependent sensitivity enhancement over the single atom gradiometer ($\mathcal{N}=2$) configuration.
+Therefore, we have shown that since multigradiometer configurations can \textit{simultaneously} probe different length scales and vertical positions, they can achieve a frequency-dependent and weakly $\mathcal{N}$-dependent sensitivity enhancement over the single atom gradiometer ($\mathcal{N}=2$) configuration.